 An application can be made for a place for a child at any time outside the admission round and the child will be admitted where there are available places.
-Applications should be made to the school by contacting Mrs S Johnson at the School.
+Applications should be made to the school by contacting the admissions officer at the school.
 Parents will be advised of the outcome of their application in writing.

-Where there are places available but more applications than places, the published oversubscription criteria, as set out above, will be applied.
+Where there are places available but more applications than places, the published oversubscription criteria will be applied.